-Moreover, the "presumption" refers term to circumstances in which formal proof of certain facts is not necessary.
-It is a creation of judges that has been crystallised in the rule of law.274 Presumptions are also considered by some researchers to be a component of substantive law.
+Moreover, the term "presumption" refers to circumstances in which formal proof of certain facts is not necessary.
+It is a creation of judges that has been crystallised in the rule of law.
+279 Presumptions are also considered by some researchers to be a component of substantive law.
 Presumptions serve three key purposes in legal proceedings: first, they cut down on the amount of proof that isn't necessary; second, they make it simpler to prove certain facts that would otherwise be difficult to establish; and third, they exempt or redistribute the burden of proof.

 Despite the crucial roles that presumptions play in the proof process, many scholars believe that the word "presumption" in common law is vague because it has been used by the legal community in a variety of contexts and for a wide range of objectives.
-Additionally, judges, attorneys, and legislators refer to it by various names;
+Additionally, judges, attorneys, and legislators refer to it by various names; sometimes it is considered a rule of substantive law, others accommodate it in procedural law, others believe that it is a component of pleadings, while others think that it is a statement of natural probability.280 The debate over the definition of presumption is pointless because it is the result of academic confusion.

-273 Hohmann, Hanns.
+278 Hohmann, Hanns.
 "Presumption in legal argumentation: from antiquity to the middle ages."
 (1999).

-274 McCormick, Charles T. "Charges on Presumptions and Burden of Proof."
+279 McCormick, Charles T. "Charges on Presumptions and Burden of Proof."
 NCL Rev. 5 (1926): 291.